SamVegaEs/candida_analysis/Moran_assembly/TLO_assemblies.md

   done
 ```

-#Alignment of Assemblies (hardmasked)

-Promer alignment of Assemblies.
+ALIGNMENT OF ASSEMBLIES

-Alignment of our assemblies against the reference A22 C. albicans
+  1. Alignment of Assemblies (hardmasked) with Promer against the reference A22 C. albicans

 ```bash
 Reference=$(ls assembly/misc_publications/c.albicans/A22_Chromosomes_29.fa)